6 of the Best Playgrounds in Saskatoon

 - 945 Spadina Crescent E, Saskatoon, Saskatchewan

-- The funfair part of Nutrien Playland is closed for winter, so we’ll have to make a warm weather visit to enjoy the ferris wheel, carousel and more.
-That said, the Kinsmen Play Village is open year-round, and it’s an incredible playground!
-It features a double cable-car style zipline.
-These are longer, faster and bouncier than track ziplines.
-There’s also a rare Dutch Disc spinning wheel; a snake-like series of green balance beams; a wooden tower with super slide; a pair of saucer swings; a pair of spinners; and a cement climbing bubble.
-The surface was snow-covered for our visit, but I understand this playground is rubber-based.
+- Nutrien Playland at Kinsmen Park is an incredible playground!
+It features a double cable-track zipline – the longest and bounciest kind!
+At this park you’ll also find a rare Dutch Disc spinning wheel; a snake-like series of green balance beams; a wooden tower with super slide; a pair of saucer swings; a pair of spinners; and a cement climbing dome.
+There is also a great spray park for summer!
+The playground is based in rubber and sand.
 (We also found a Dutch Disc at THIS amazing Calgary Playground!)

 Brighton Core Park